enoch-sit/tool-simple-chatbot-Azure-huggingFace-stack/README.md

 #### Step 8: Test the Features

 - **Login**: `testuser`/`testpass`.
-- **Query**: “What’s new in AI?”—uses Hugging Face embeddings for RAG and Azure OpenAI for generation.
+- **Query**: “What’s new in AI?”—uses HF Inference API for embeddings and Azure OpenAI for generation.
 - **Feedback**: Rate responses as before.
-- **Web Search/Get**: Unchanged, still uses SerpAPI and `requests`.
+- **Web Search/Get**: Unchanged, uses SerpAPI and `requests`.

 #### Step 9: Deployment Notes

 - **Local**: Works as-is.
-- **Cloud**: Ensure Azure credentials are secure in environment variables.
-Hugging Face models run locally, so consider memory/CPU needs for deployment (e.g., use a GPU instance if scaling).
+- **Cloud**: Secure all API keys (Azure, HF, Pinecone, SerpAPI) in environment variables.
+No local model hosting means lower memory/CPU requirements.

 ---

 ### Explanation of Changes

-- **Azure OpenAI**:
-  - Uses `AzureChatOpenAI`.
-Requires endpoint, API key, and deployment name from Azure.
-Check Azure’s model availability for `gpt-35-turbo` or similar.
-  - Response format remains compatible with LangChain’s `invoke` method.
-- **Hugging Face Embeddings**:
+- **Hugging Face Inference API**:
-  - Uses `sentence-transformers/all-MiniLM-L6-v2`, a lightweight model producing 384-dimensional embeddings (faster than OpenAI’s 1536-dim).
+  - Uses `sentence-transformers/all-MiniLM-L6-v2` via the API endpoint (`https://api-inference.huggingface.co/models/...`).
+  - `huggingface_inference_embeddings` sends text to the API and returns embeddings (384 dimensions).
+  - Requires an API key from Hugging Face, passed in the `Authorization` header.
-  - Custom `HuggingFaceEmbeddings` class adapts to LangChain’s embedding interface.
+  - The custom `HuggingFaceInferenceEmbeddings` class adapts the API output to LangChain’s embedding interface.
-  - Runs locally via `transformers`, requiring `torch` for inference.
+- **Dependencies**: Removed `transformers` and `torch`, relying on `requests` (already present) for API calls.
-- **Pinecone**: Dimension adjusted to 384 to match MiniLM embeddings.
-If reusing an existing index, delete and recreate it with the new dimension.
+- **Pinecone**: Dimension remains 384, consistent with MiniLM embeddings.

 ### Notes

-- **Performance**: Hugging Face embeddings are computed locally, which may be slower than OpenAI’s API but avoids additional costs.
-Optimize by batching or using a GPU.
-- **Azure Setup**: Ensure your Azure deployment matches the model specified (e.g., `gpt-35-turbo`).
-Check API version compatibility in Azure docs.
-- **Scalability**: For production, consider hosting the Hugging Face model on a dedicated inference server (e.g., via Hugging Face Inference API) instead of local computation.
+- **Performance**: The Inference API offloads computation to Hugging Face’s servers, reducing local resource use but introducing latency from HTTP requests.
+Free tier has rate limits; consider a paid plan for production.
+- **Error Handling**: The code checks for API errors and response format.
+If the API returns unexpected data, it raises an exception—log these in production.
+- **Cost**: Azure OpenAI and HF Inference API incur usage costs.
+Monitor quotas via Azure and Hugging Face dashboards.

-This updated stack maintains all features—authentication, RAG, HITL, feedback, and web capabilities—while swapping OpenAI for Azure OpenAI and Hugging Face embeddings, fully functional with the provided code!
+This setup maintains all features—authentication, RAG, HITL, feedback, and web capabilities—using Azure OpenAI for generation and Hugging Face Inference API for embeddings, fully functional with the updated code!